DevExpress-Examples/winforms-grid-master-detail-entity-framework/Readme.md

 # WinForms Data Grid - Display many-to-many Entity Framework object relationship

-This example demonstrates how to use the WinForms Data Grid control to configure and visualize many-to-many relationship of Entity Framework objects.
+This example demonstrates how to use the WinForms Data Grid control to configure and visualize a many-to-many relationship of Entity Framework objects.

 ## Files to Review